 What is Selvedge Denim?

-Prior to the 1950s, denim was made on shuttle looms; a weaving textile loom which utilises a mechanism called a shuttle to pass the yarns back and forth between both sides of the loom to produce tightly woven strips of heavy fabric.
+Prior to the 1950s, denim was made on shuttle looms; a weaving textile loom that utilises a mechanism called a shuttle to pass the yarns back and forth between both sides of the loom to produce tightly woven strips of heavy fabric.
 The edges of these fabric strips seal themselves with a tightly woven finish, resulting in self-edge or selvedge denim.

 As the demand for jeans increased in the 1950s, denim companies began using denim manufactured on projectile looms.
 Projectile looms can create a greater amount of fabric at a cheaper price than shuttle looms, and are responsible for most denim jeans created today.
 Projectile looms create denim with unfinished or overlocked edges, leaving the fabric vulnerable to fraying and unravelling; something which doesn’t occur in selvedge denim jeans.